Find Affordable College Courses

 24 Yearly Graduations

 Missouri University of Science and Technology tops the list of the most popular school in the U.S. for mining engineering majors who are seeking their graduate certificate.
 Each year, around 7,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,960 per year, while in-state graduate students, on average, pay $10,452 per year.
-During the 2020-2021 academic year, 24 people received their graduate certificate in mining engineering from Missouri University of Science and Technology.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 4% were women.
+The average in-state tuition for full-time undergraduates is $13,008 per year, while in-state graduate students, on average, pay $13,200 per year.
+During the most recent year for which we have data, 24 people received their graduate certificate in mining engineering from Missouri University of Science and Technology.
+Of these students, 9% were women and 18% were members of underrepresented racial-ethnic groups.

 #2